MarcooLopez/Genomic-Selection/multi_environment.md

 save(YNA,file="../multiEnvironment/YNA_CV2_multiEnv.RData")
 ```

-After running the code to generate partitions for either CV1 or CV2 scenarios, the following code can be run to fit the models repeatealy for all partitions.
+After running the code to generate partitions for either CV1 or CV2 scenarios, the following script ([fitModels_multi.R](https://github.com/MarcooLopez/Genomic-Selection/blob/master/fitModels_multi.R)) can be run to fit the models repeatealy for all partitions.
 In all multi-environment models, main effect of 'environment' will be regarded as fixed effect.

 The code runs a single partition for each model either for CV1 or CV2.
 These specifications need to be passed in variables `mod`, `CV`, and `part`.

-**run_Models.R**
 ```
 rm(list=ls())
 library(BGLR)